NuclearMonster/SwiftChatty/README.md

 * **offset**: Number of threads to skip (for paging)
 * **limit**: Maximum number of threads to return (for paging)
 * **username**: If provided, this allows the isParticipant flag to be returned for each thread indicating whether the user posted that thread or replied to it.
-* **data**: If provided, posts from this day will be returned rather than the currently active chatty posts.
+* **date**: If provided, posts from this day will be returned rather than the currently active chatty posts.

 Using SwiftChatty, you'd create a request for that API call like this: